tale-toul/OCP4baremetalIPI/README.md

 ## Using a bonding interface as the main NIC

-To install the cluster using a bonding interface as the main NIC in all nodes (master and workers), the nodes need 2 ethernet NICS connected to the routable network.
+To install the cluster using a bonding interface as the main NIC in all nodes (master and workers), each node needs 2 ethernet NICS connected to the routable network.
 If the installation is usng a provisioning network, an additional NIC connected to the provisioning network is required.
 The terraform libvirt.tf template takes care of the creation of all the NICs.

-There are two pptions to create the bonding interface in the nodes: Let the Openshift installer create the bonding interface (preferred); create the bonding interface after the OCP cluster has been installed.
+There are two options to create the bonding interface in the nodes: Use terraform and ansible to create the bonding interface (preferred); or create the bonding interface after the cluster has been installed, this last option does not really work as of 4.10.

 ### Obtaining the NIC names